'Make that a double shot of espresso, please – It's Hell Week.'

 3. Omission errors: leaving something out

 The rate of logic errors was higher than mechanical errors, which means there's a higher likelihood of having an incorrect calculation than a typo within a manual spreadsheet.
-And incorrect calculations are much harder to spot.
+And, unless you get the dreaded #Ref error, incorrect calculations are much harder to spot.

 Omission errors were noted as the 'most dangerous' as they were also notably challenging to detect.